 What Are The Religious Freedoms Students Have At School?

-The freedom of speech can take different forms.
 It includes what you say to other people as well as your freedom to speak to God in prayer; it includes what you write in school assignments or what you create in an art class; it includes the words you give to a friend either by speaking or in writing.
 The information below comes from the U.S. Department of Education’s document Guidance on Constitutionally Protected Prayer in Public Elementary and Secondary Schools (February 7, 2003).

 - You can pray, read your Bible or other religious material and talk about your faith at school.